Getting Unexpected Flyers? (Check the shape of your bullets)

 What's the difference between these bullets?

 That's when I pulled some of my handloads apart and measured the actual bullets.
-These were moly coated 69 gr.
-Sierra HPBT, Match bullets from different lots.
-I was not surprised to see their length differ by .005" when measuring them from tip to tip.
+My Digital Headspace Gauge isn't designed for this, but it's also handy tool for comparing bullets.
+These were identical 180 gr. match grade bullets, from different lots.
+I was not surprised to see their length differ by .005" when measuring them to the bullet tip.
 However, after measuring these bullets from the ogive to base, some of them actually measured .012" different from the others.
-That proves that it is possible to get a serious variation in bullet shape.
-Since then, I've even seen this happen with bullets that came from the same box.
-This inconsistency can be found by measuring the actual bullets (or completed handloads) from the ogive to the base.
+This shows that it's also possible to get serious variations in bullet shape.
+Since then, I've seen this happen with other brands of bullets that came from the same box.
+This inconsistency can be found by comparing individual bullets (or completed handloads) from the ogive back to the base.

 RCBS Case Master

-The handy RCBS Case Master is available for about $75, and it already serves several purposes.
-After this simple modification, you'll be able to measure bullets for consistency from the ogive to base before reloading.
+This tech tip describes how comparing the ogive uniformity can improve the quality of your bullets before reloading.
 By the way . . . .
-I've found that if this particular reloading problem is affecting your accuracy, this one tech tip can reduce your (5 shot) 100 yard groups by as much as 30%.
+I've found that if this particular reloading problem is affecting your handloads, this one tech tip can reduce your (5 shot) 100 yard groups by as much as 30%.